When you’re applying for residency in Mexico, you will need to allow for application and processing times of your visa and/or residency card.

 Residency applications from outside of Mexico must begin with an appointment at a Mexican consulate.

-Consulate appointments: It can take between a couple of weeks and several weeks (and in some places, months) to secure an appointment for residency applications at a Mexican consulate.
+Consulate appointments: It can take between a week and several weeks (and in some places, months) to secure an appointment for residency applications at a Mexican consulate.
 Lead times vary by location.

 Consulate visa time scales: Once you attend your interview at the consulate and file your paperwork, the consulate usually issues the visa sticker within 10 working days after your appointment date, if your application is successful.